9 Useful Baby Shower Gifts For The New Mom

 Whether it be a gift certificate to use at a spa or prenatal massage, a movie ticket for a few hours to herself, some natural-but-beautifully-smelling candles she can enjoy at home alone, or treat her and her partner to a baby moon so they can enjoy some alone time before the baby comes (click here for a free $45 towards an AirBNB trip).
 And something like a post-partum kit, filled with practical and essential items that mom needs after birth, is a great way to make sure she is prepared without the stress of having to go out and buy all of these things.

-So the next time you’re invited to a baby shower, instead of giving her a basket of adorable outfits for the baby, try gifting the mom-to-be with something special that’s just for her.
+So the next time you’re invited to a baby shower, instead of giving her a basket of adorable outfits for the baby (while great, doesn’t give HER any attention), try gifting the mom-to-be with something special that’s just for her.
 Guaranteed your gift will stand out and she’ll be super grateful.
 Let me know if you have any other useful baby shower gifts for the new mom, or favorite gifts that YOU received as an expecting parent in the comments below!

 Your friendly neighbourhood photographer,